PeaceAndCubeMC/resource-pac/README.md

 ```

 ```
-Saxophone sounds from Pixabay used for custom instruments
+Sounds from Pixabay used for custom instruments

 tenor-sax-phrase-with-ghosted-note-98256 by freesound_community
 sax-phrase-t5-83369 by freesound_community